There is one important fact that can benefit most cancer patients…

 - In such cases it is nearly impossible for patients (let alone doctors) to get accurate statistics about treatments outcomes so you can't really know what is going on.

 - Few of these types of clinics have reliable follow up methodology.
 Few are government regulated.
+Record keeping is poor.

 - Many patients 'burned their bridges' back home and are compelled to keep going back to Germany until the cost becomes prohibitive.

-Our appraisal of the manual ‘German Cancer Breakthroughs’ (scroll down)
+For our appraisal of the manual 'German Cancer Breakthroughs' (scroll down)

 Have you exhausted local treatment options?